ghosert/VimProject/note.md

 - [x] Make VimProject and productproject and company projects as bind volume to mount
 - [x] Check TODO in ~/docker/docker.sh and ~/docker/Dockerfile
-- [ ] Setup docker env in windows Laptop
+- [ ] Setup docker env in windows Laptop, see how easy or hard it is to setup on a new machine.

 ### Youtube Uploader